NewSee how

 Apple Pay Pricing Breakdown

 Apple Pay offers several pricing tiers to accommodate different needs and budgets.
-Here's what you can expect to pay.
+Here is what you can expect to pay.

 Apple Pay Pricing Plans